qvissak/docs/api/fields.md

 #### auto_increment <def-type>boolean</def-type>
 If the value in this field is auto incremented.
 Only applies to integer type fields.

+#### default_value <def-type>value</def-types>
+The default value for the field.
+Used when a specific value is not provided during item creation.
+The default value's type should be consistent with the `type` attribute.

 #### note <def-type>string</def-type>
 A user provided note for the field.
 Will be rendered alongside the interface on the edit page.